heremaps/flatdata/flatdata-py/README.md

 ## Using the writer

-`flatdata-writer` is new addition to `flatdata-py`.
-It helps in creating flatdata files from flatdata schema:
+`flatdata-writer` is an addition to `flatdata-py`.
+It helps in creating flatdata files from flatdata schema but with following limitations:
+* It is only for bulk-writing (no streaming)
+* It is not yet optimized for performance
+* It does not allow adding additional sub-archives to existing archive

+### Usage

 * from the `flatdata-py` source directory